Can I return to Work or go to School while on Disability?

 The Ticket to Work program is designed to offer those with disabilities assistance and support with employment.

-Anyone between the ages of 18 and 64 who is receiving Social Security Disability Insurance or Supplemental Security Income is eligible to participate.
+Anyone between the ages of 18 and 64 who is receiving Social Security Disability Insurance or Supplemental Security Income because of their disability is eligible to participate.
 Participants used to receive literal paper tickets, but now you can enroll by calling the Ticket to Work Help Line (1-866-968-7842).
 The help line connects eligible beneficiaries to either an Employment Network (EN) or Vocational Rehabilitation (VR) agency.
-An Employment Network focuses on aiding in job placement and will offer career counseling.
+An Employment Network focuses on job placement and will offer career counseling.
 Vocational Rehabilitation focuses on educational and rehabilitative services and may offer job placement or may refer clients to an Employment Network.